 These findings highlight strengths and limitations of both data sources.
 Ascertainment of live births with Down’s syndrome in the NDSCR appeared lower than in HES in more recent years, possibly because of loss to follow-up of prenatal diagnoses, but NDSCR's more consistent data quality over time provided better reflection of the underlying trends in prevalence.
 While HES appeared to have more complete case ascertainment in recent years, changes in the quality of HES over time could have created an alarming picture of an emerging epidemic of Down’s syndrome.
 We propose that this can largely be explained by decreasing errors in the assignment of HESIDs, which is evidenced by the increasing recording of NHS numbers in birth episodes up until about 2009 (Figure S7, Appendix 1, Supplementary Material) and the decreasing proportion of HES cases with only one episode in their first year (Figure S10, Appendix 3, Supplementary Material).
 This variation in quality of administrative data over time can distort analysis of trends and could confound evaluation of changes in policy or universal health care services, such as the recent introduction of free non-invasive screening for Down’s syndrome.

 The problem of missed links in the assignment of HESIDs is poorly documented and there is little information available to help analysts address it.
 It is also statistically complex; in the simple analysis of all HESIDs is it likely to have contributed to overestimation from double-counting (‘splitting’ of one patient’s records into multiple observational units) while, in analysis of the birth cohort, it is likely to have contributed to underestimation through false negative misclassification of patients with missed links to their subsequent HES records that contain diagnosis codes.
 (17) Like many administrative datasets, HES is generated by service events that must be linked before person-level analyses can be implemented.
 With missed links in person identifiers having potential to wreak such statistical havoc, they are an issue that requires focused mitigation efforts by data providers through linkage quality assessment (20) and by researchers through sensitivity and bias analysis.
 (17-19)

 With HES providing such a critical resource for health services research, and birth episodes containing unique information about perinatal health and family characteristics, there is a strong argument for refining the HESID algorithm to better support linkage of birth episodes by incorporating and leveraging familial links.
+While mother-child linkage is possible with the current data, a more complete record of familial links could be constructed with routine linkage to other health data, such as general practice registrations and routine child health checks.

 Of course, the linked dataset is not a 'gold standard' and is itself prone to error.
 There are many possible sources of error and bias in this analysis, but we have attempted to quantify the main ones.
 People born earlier in the cohort had a longer period of observation in which HES events could be captured, but in the linked data this was accounted for by the capture-recapture analysis.
 More sophisticated methods for extracting diagnostic information from HES, using related diagnoses, procedure codes or outpatient appointments, may result in improved case ascertainment.
-Improvements in linkage could may have been made if NDSCR records with missing birth outcomes had been considered, with approximate matching between date of sample and date of birth, but sample date was not available during linkage.
+Improvements in linkage might also be possible if NDSCR records with missing birth outcomes are considered, with approximate matching between date of sample and date of birth (sample date was not available for this linkage).